Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

 - Talking in Your Sleep: Played for Laughs; this is how Jones Sr found out she's working with the Nazis.

-- Tempting Fate: She was warned about taking the grail past the temple's seal.
+- Tempting Fate: She was warned about taking the Grail past the temple's seal.
 Guess the very next thing she does.

 - Vague Age: Elsa's age isn't given, but presumably she is at least thirty while Alison Doody was only twenty-two when she was cast.